peterdev22/dotfiles/README.md

 #### userChrome.css
 This Firefox configuration converts the top tab and address bar into one so theres more space for the webpage.
-- Removing as many buttons as possible from your toolbar makes it look a lot better
+- Looks better if you remove your toolbar items
 - Does not work on Windows

 ![userChrome_example](https://github.com/peterdev22/dotfiles/assets/95014170/d5f40ce4-a541-4c23-90e8-8a330ddaa21a)